 Error Establishing a Database Connection

-This error prevents WordPress from connecting to the MySQL/MariaDB database, making accessing or managing your site’s content impossible.
+This error prevents WordPress from connecting to the MySQL/MariaDB database, rendering it impossible to access or manage your site’s content.

 Troubleshooting: